Skip to main content

 How to use Jenkins with your Orka environment.
 The Orka by MacStadium plugin for Jenkins lets you provision permanent and ephemeral Jenkins agents in your Orka environment.
 The provisioning of permanent agents is useful when you need to have complete manual control over the process and the lifecycle of the agents.
 The provisioning of ephemeral agents is useful when you need to automatically create and delete agents based on the needs of your workflows.

-IMPORTANT Orka 3.1.x and above requires version v2.0.0+ of the plugin.
+Orka 3.1.x and above requires version v2.0.0+ of the plugin.
+If you are running Orka 2.x, use plugin version 1.35.

 Install the plugin